EPIC-Campus-LPS/dsa-f24-doublylinkedlist-maevegillies/README.md

 # Lab 6: Doubly Linked List

-## Objective
+## Objective.
-- Create a `Node<E>` class using generics to hold a value and the prev/next node in the list
+- Create a `Node<E>` class using generics to hold a value and the prev/next node in the list.
 - Using `Node`, implement a `DoublyLinkedList` class that implements the provided `List` interface.
+- Test your program by writing test cases using `JUnit` with 80% code coverage.

 ### Node<E> Class